sebkuepers/crewai_ray_masumi_demo/README.md

 - PAYMENT_SERVICE_URL is the URL of the Masumi Payment Service.
 - PAYMENT_API_KEY is the API Key of the Masumi Payment Service.

+> [!IMPORTANT]
-AGENT_IDENTIFIER is the identifier you get after registering your Agentic Service on the Masumi Network.
+> AGENT_IDENTIFIER is the identifier you get after registering your Agentic Service on the Masumi Network.
 We provide you an easy way to register this demo.
 See below.

 ### 3. Install the project in editable mode
 With hatch installed, run: